Skip to main content

 Charting Your Own Course

-You have now traversed the complex landscape of within outcome-based wellness programs.
+You have now traversed the complex landscape of data privacy within outcome-based wellness programs.
 You understand the legal architecture of HIPAA, GINA, and the ADA, the technical processes of de-identification, and the ethical considerations that underpin these systems.

 This knowledge is more than a collection of facts; it is a set of tools that empowers you to engage with these programs on your own terms.
 Your health journey is profoundly personal, a unique dialogue between you and your own biology.
 The decision to share the narrative of that journey is yours alone.